Wireless Information and Power Transfer: Nonlinearity, Waveform Design and Rate-Energy Tradeoff: WIPT Waveform Optimization and Rate-Energy Region Characterization

+and the corresponding R-E region is a lower bound on that achieved in Section \ref{PC_ID}.
+Comparing those two R-E regions, we get a sense of the rate benefit of using a deterministic power waveform over a modulated one.

-With NC-ID receiver, the multisine creates interference to the information decoder, which is reflected in the denominator of the SINR in the rate expression \eqref{R_NC}.
-This implies that decoupling the space frequency design by choosing the weights vectors as in \eqref{opt_weight} is not guaranteed to be optimal.
-We will therefore resort to a more general approach where space and frequency domain weights are jointly designed, similarly to the one used in Section \ref{PC_ID}.
-Let us assume the same phases $\mathbf{\Phi}_P^{\star}$ and $\mathbf{\Phi}_I^{\star}$ as in the PC-ID receiver in \eqref{opt_phases}.
+The lower bound on the R-E region is obtained by replacing $I$ by $I_{LB}$ in \eqref{R_zDC_region}.
+Because of the interference term in the SINR expression, decoupling the space frequency design by choosing the weights vectors as in \eqref{opt_weight} is not guaranteed to be optimal.
+To characterize the R-E region of the hypothetical system, we therefore resort to the more general approach where space and frequency domain weights are jointly designed, similarly to the one used in Section \ref{PC_ID}.
+Let us assume the same phases $\mathbf{\Phi}_P^{\star}$ and $\mathbf{\Phi}_I^{\star}$ as in \eqref{opt_phases}.
 Such a choice is optimal for $M=1$ (even though there is no claim of optimality for $M>1$).
-With such a choice of phases, $z_{DC}(\mathbf{S}_P,\mathbf{S}_I,\mathbf{\Phi}_P^{\star},\mathbf{\Phi}_I^{\star},\rho)$ also writes as \eqref{z_DC_SWIPT_final}, while the achievable rate is written as
+With such a choice of phases, $z_{DC}(\mathbf{S}_P,\mathbf{S}_I,\mathbf{\Phi}_P^{\star},\mathbf{\Phi}_I^{\star},\rho)$ also writes as \eqref{z_DC_SWIPT_final}, while the lower bound on the achievable rate is written as

 where $C_n=\sum_{m_0,m_1} \prod_{j=0}^1 s_{I,n,m_j}A_{n,m_j}$ and $D_n=\sum_{m_0,m_1} \prod_{j=0}^1 s_{P,n,m_j}A_{n,m_j}$.
 The optimization problem can now be written as \eqref{SWIPT_opt_problem_eq}-\eqref{SWIPT_opt_problem_eq_4} with \eqref{SWIPT_opt_problem_eq_4} replaced by